The cheapest way to lay artificial grass: Cost-Effective Tips &Tricks

 • Tools and Supplies: If you’re installing yourself, you’ll need tools like a utility knife, landscape staples, seam tape, and adhesive.
 Expect to spend around $50 to $100 on these supplies.

-• Labour: Doing it yourself saves labour costs, which range from $1 to $3 per square foot if you hire professionals.
+• Labor: Doing it yourself saves labor costs, which range from $1 to $3 per square foot if you hire professionals.

-• Labour Costs: Hiring professionals for installation can cost between $3 to $8 per square foot.
-This includes labour and the expertise of experienced installers, ensuring a high-quality finish.
+• Labor Costs: Hiring professionals for installation can cost between $3 to $8 per square foot.
+This includes labor and the expertise of experienced installers, ensuring a high-quality finish.

 4. Additional Costs